qcraftai/tip/README.md

 ```
 <img src="./imgs/dist_tip.png">

-## Sensitivity to False Negatives and False Positives by TIP
+## Sensitivity to false negatives and false positives by TIP
 To understand the impact of false negatives, one can visualise the
 significance of each ground-truth object by removing it from the correponding scene and computing the TIP.
 ```